cfdigven/llm-test/README.md

 # Web Page Metadata Parser

-A flexible and extensible system for fetching and parsing metadata from web pages.
-The system uses a modular architecture with customizable fetchers and parsers.
+A flexible and extensible system for discovering, fetching, and parsing metadata from web pages.
+The system uses a modular architecture with customizable fetchers, parsers, and URL discovery.

 ## Features